 Patricia Wolfe, PT, MS

-Pat Wolfe is the administrative director for Lifespan Rehabilitation Services.
+Pat Wolfe is the vice president for Lifespan Rehabilitation Services.
 She is a leader in the American Physical Therapy Association with a passion for Women’s Health and Oncology Rehabilitation.

 Find a Doctor

 The right provider is in our network